canonical/vanilla-framework/docs/en/patterns/notification.md

 ## .p-notification

 Notifications are used to display global information.
 A notification will display at the top and fill the full width of the page.
-A notification can be a default, warning, negative or position.
+A notification can be a default, caution, negative or position.

 <a href="https://vanilla-framework.github.io/vanilla-framework/examples/patterns/notifications/notifications/"
     class="js-example">